 2. What advice can you offer someone who is interested in the Utica ABSN program?

 3. How many ABSN program start dates are offered a year?

-The Utica ABSN program in Florida requires a minimum of 65 college credits in a non-nursing field, with a minimum cumulative 2.8 GPA on a 4.0 scale.
+Eligible students must have a minimum cumulative 2.8 GPA on a 4.0 scale.
 You may also need to complete prerequisite courses before entering our accelerated nursing program.
 These prerequisites encompass general and natural science coursework.
 Students must earn a grade of “C” or better in the general prerequisites and an overall 3.0 GPA or better in the natural science prerequisites.